Easton, Maryland: 21st century

-In 2005, the movie Wedding Crashers was released, most of which was filmed at the Ellenborough Estate.

 In 2008, a lost painting of a Paris street scene by Édouard Cortès was discovered amongst donated items at a Goodwill Industries store in Easton.
 After an alert store manager noticed that it was a signed original, the painting was auctioned for $40,600 at Sotheby's.

-In 2011, local officials erected a statue of Frederick Douglass, the noted abolitionist, who was born a slave in 1818 at Wye House plantation near Easton.
+In 2011, local officials erected a statue of Frederick Douglass, the noted abolitionist, who was born a slave in 1818 at the Wye River plantation in northern Talbot County.

 In 2015, and again in August 2020, the Talbot County Council voted against removing the Talbot Boys statue, but in September 2021, the council voted to remove the statue.
 On March 14, 2022, the statue was removed.

 In 2018, Easton was named one of America's top 5 coolest places to buy a vacation home by Forbes.

 Geography

 According to the United States Census Bureau, the town has a total area of 10.67 sqmi, of which 10.56 sqmi is land and 0.11 sqmi is water.